 After dinner, we ventured back to my apartment for some dessert and drinks.
 At Chris’s request, I made a lemon blueberry cake.
 This is a recipe from my favorite food blog, Mel’s Kitchen Cafe.
 This is third time I have made this cake, but I’d have to say it was also the best job I’ve done with it for three main reasons.

 For starters, I did not have my KitchenAid when I made this cake before.
 What a difference it made!
 The recipe says to beat the butter, sugar, and lemon zest for a good 4-5 minutes until it is very light and fluffy.
 With a hand mixer, I have a harder time standing still to allow for proper beating time.
 With the stand mixer, I don’t have to worry about that.
 I can move on to something else while the mixer does its job.
-The result was outstanding, given me the lightest texture for this butter and sugar combo.
+The result was outstanding, giving me the lightest texture for the creaming process.

 The second reason this cake turned out so well is because practice makes perfect.
 As cliche as that sounds, it is true.
 This was by no means “perfect,” but the cake was far better than my last attempt.
 Since I had made the cake a couple times before, I knew what was coming next.
 I didn’t have to guess what to do or spend too much time reading the recipe.